A New Guy at the Round Table

 By Brother Mosche

-Allen, joined us and almost immediately produced a package of dried lintels and asked if anyone wanted a package.
+Dave, joined us and almost immediately produced a package of dried lintels and asked if anyone wanted a package.
 I waited for a few minutes or so for others to claim a bag of beans.
 No takers…

 “I’ll take them,” I said anticipating putting a proper serving of lentils and several chunks of ham in my small cooker. ending up with a nice lintel mealputting a proper serving of in my small cooker along with several chunks of ham and ending up with a nice lintel meal.